Optimistic learners don’t learn faster because they’re “better” at English.

-I get it and I feel your pain.
-Over the years I’ve learned (or tried to learn) a few languages: French and German at school (I was actually a French teacher for while), Mandarin and Arabic when I worked in Hong Kong and Egypt, Spanish and Galician when I came to live in Spain, Portuguese (I live on the Spanish/Portuguese border) and for some strange reason I decided to start learning Swedish last year (lockdown fever!)
+Over the years I’ve learned (or tried to learn) a few languages: French and German at school (I was a French teacher for while), Mandarin and Arabic when I worked in Hong Kong and Egypt, Spanish and Galician when I came to live in Spain, Portuguese (I live on the Spanish/Portuguese border) and I’ve been dabbling with Swedish on and off for the last few years.

 Lesson #1: Ask for help and be there for others